GitMirroring/gnuboot/site/index.md

 Right now GNU Boot is still in its early stage.

-It should be relatively safe to use the [previous release candidate](https://ftp.gnu.org/gnu/gnuboot/) (GNU Boot 0.1-rc1) as is has minimal changes on top of Libreboot 20220710 (the last 100% free release of Libreboot) and also because several people tested it and didn't report any blocking issue.
+It should be relatively safe to use the GNU Boot 0.1 RC3 as is has minimal changes on top of Libreboot 20220710 (the last 100% free release of Libreboot) and also because several people tested it and didn't report any blocking issue.